AgileLearningCenters/alc-wordpress-core/wp-content/plugins/siteorigin-panels/readme.txt

 * [Black Studio TinyMCE](http://wordpress.org/plugins/black-studio-tinymce-widget/) for a visual content editing widget.
 * [Meta Slider](http://wordpress.org/plugins/ml-slider/) for a responsive slider widget.

-[Contact me](mailto:greg@siteorigin.com) if you've created a widget that would work well with Page Builder so I can add it to our recommended plugins list.
-Your plugin will also be recommended within Page Builder itself.

 == Installation ==

 1. Upload and install Page Builder in the same way you'd install any other plugin.